Terms of Endearment in Spanish-Speaking Countries

 (This was a lifesaver to me when I was culture-shocked and not speaking Spanish at all yet, and had no idea what anyone’s name was.
 All the people at our huge church constantly greeted me, and I would resort to “buenas tardes, hermano/a” (good afternoon, brother/sister) every. single. time.)

-Especially in romantic relationships, you rarely address your partner using actual names.
-That’s saved for moments when you are trying to get your special someone’s attention in a roomful of other people who get called “amorcito” as well.
-To actually address each other, you choose from a plethora of terms of endearment and add an –ito or –ita if at all possible.
+Especially in romantic relationships, terms of endearment in Spanish are huge.
+Actual names are generally saved for moments when you are trying to get your special someone’s attention in a roomful of other people who get called “amorcito” as well.
+To address one’s partner, you choose from a plethora of terms of endearment and add an –ito or –ita if at all possible.
 Affection is important, and I remember an older lady bragging to me that she and her husband, in their 40 years of marriage, were so in love they had never addressed each other by name.

-When addressing your children, it’s more similar to English (possibly because you might have multiple children): names are used, but also often replaced with a term like “cariño” (dear).
-What’s different when addressing people in Spanish is that you actually use their title — “tía” (aunt), “hijito” (little son), “profe” (teacher), or “compañero” (too hard to translate)– without using their name at all.
+When addressing your children, it’s more similar to English: names are used, but also often replaced with a term like “cariño” (dear).
+What’s different when addressing people in Spanish is that you actually use their title — “tía” (aunt), “hijito” (little son), “profe” (teacher), or “compañero” — without using their name at all.

-If you are looking for more Valentine’s Day / Día de San Valentín / Día de los Enamorados / Día del Amor y Amistad things in Spanish, check out my Pinterest board!
+If you are looking for more Día de San Valentín / Día de los Enamorados / Día del Amor y Amistad things in Spanish, check out my Valentine’s Day in Spanish post, and Pinterest board!

 Join the newsletter